engrmarkk/TeamFlow/README.md

 To begin using the TeamFlow API, follow these steps:

-1. **Create an Organization**: Send a `POST` request to the `/organizations` endpoint with the required information to create your organization.
+1. **Create an Organization**: Send a `POST` request to the `/auth/register` endpoint with the required information to create your organization (Anyone who creates this account is automatically the super admin of that organization).
-2. **Add Team Members**: Use the `/team-members` endpoint to add team members by sending a `POST` request with their details.
+2. **Add Team Members**: Use the `/account/create-user` endpoint to add team members by sending a `POST` request with their details.
-3. **Create Projects**: Start a new project by sending a `POST` request to the `/projects` endpoint.
+3. **Create Projects**: Start a new project by sending a `POST` request to the `/account/create-project` endpoint.
 Assign team members as needed.
-4. **Assign Tasks**: Allocate tasks within a project by sending a `POST` request to the `/tasks` endpoint with task details and the assigned team member.
+4. **Assign Tasks**: Allocate tasks within a project by sending a `POST` request to the `/account/create-task` endpoint with task details and the assigned team member.
-5. **Share Documents**: Convert base64 PDF files into Cloudinary links, then use the `/documents/<project_id>` endpoint to share them with the relevant team members.
+5. **Share Documents**: Convert base64 PDF files into Cloudinary links, then use the `/account/upload-documents/<project_id>` endpoint to share them with the relevant team members.
-6. **Send Real-Time Messages**: Communicate with team members in real-time using the WebSocket-enabled `/messages/<project_id>` endpoint.
+6. **Send Real-Time Messages**: Communicate with team members in real-time using the WebSocket-enabled `send-message` connection.

 ## Running the Application Locally